cmahnke/projektemacher/content/blog/vorsatzpapier/index.en.md

   params:
     description: "Screenshot"
 ---

-Will be launched in autumn 2020.
+Around 1900 many books were produced with beautiful book end papers...

-Around the turn of the century before last, many books were produced with beautiful book end papers...
+This blog shows some of them and wallpapers.